WilsonBillkia/bane/README.md

 * Legal and Compliance issues relating to Information Technology or Blockchain.

 ## Disclaimer
 The author is a security consultant with some Chainlink holdings.
+I'm not responsible for anything you do with this, etc.

 ## A Word on Risk Management